Search demand to qualified leads

 In brief

-- Map high-intent search demand by state, city, industry, and buyer role, then plan hubs and leaves that match real questions, use cases, and buying scenarios.
+- Map high-intent US search demand by state, city, metro, industry, buyer role, and business scenario before creating more pages.

 What to do